 Code Section 401(a)(9) requires a qualified plan to ensure the interest of a participant will be distributed or commences distribution, beginning no later than the "required beginning date."
-In general, the required beginning date is April 1 following the end of the year in which the participant attains age $70\frac{1}{2}$ or has a termination of employment, if later.
+In general, the required beginning date is April 1 following the end of the year in which the participant attains age 701⁄2 or has a termination of employment, if later

 Code Section 401(a)(9) not only has implications for the qualified status of retirement plans, but it also affects plan participants directly.
 An excise tax is imposed by Code Section 4974(a) on a payee under any qualified retirement plan if the amount distributed during the payee's tax year is less than the required minimum distribution for the tax year.
-The amount of the excise tax is 50% of the amount distributed during the required minimum distributed during the tax year.
+The amount of the excise tax is 50% of the amount by which the required minimum distribution exceeds the actual amount distributed during the tax year.